How to use skip logic and branching

 4. Use cases

-You can use skip logic and branching on a variety of widgets, including, but not limited to:
+You can use skip logic and branching on a variety of forms, including, but not limited to:

 • Feedback forms